-If your chicken isn't yet cooked, place on a foil-lined baking sheet or in a shallow casserole dish and bake for 20-25 minutes, until the interior temperature hits 165 degrees on a meat thermometer and the juices run clear.
-Let rest for 5 minutes, then chop into bite-size chunks.
+If your chicken isn't yet cooked, place on a foil-lined baking sheet or in a shallow casserole dish and bake for 20 to 25 minutes or until the internal temperature reaches 165 F on a meat thermometer and the juices run clear.
+Let rest for 5 minutes, then chop into bite-size chunks.3.

 Cook the spaghetti according to package directions, then drain and toss with 1 tablespoon olive oil.
-Let cool for about 10 minutes.
+Let cool for about 10 minutes.4.

-Lightly grease a deep 9- to 10-inch pie pan or cast iron skillet with the remaining teaspoon olive oil.
+Lightly grease a deep 9- to 10-inch pie pan or cast iron skillet with the remaining teaspoon olive oil.5.

 In a large bowl, add the beaten eggs, mozzarella, 1/3 cup ricotta, pesto and salt.
-Stir to combine.
+Stir to combine.6.

 Add the cooked pasta and chopped chicken.
-Stir well until all of the ingredients are combined and the pasta strands are evenly coated with the sauce.
+Stir well until all of the ingredients are combined and the pasta strands are evenly coated with the sauce.7.

-Pour the pasta mixture into the prepared pie pan and dot the top of the pie with small dollops of ricotta cheese, if desired.
+Pour the pasta mixture into the prepared pie pan and dot the top of the pie with small dollops of ricotta cheese, if desired.8.